 Today John Dickinson posted on the OpenStack mailing list a message with links to the design for erasure codes (EC for short) in Swift.
 This design has been built with the collaboration of Intel, Box and the input of other users of Swift.
-This post will go a bit deeper into the design philosophy of Swift and how EC will fit in.
+This post will go a bit deeper into the design philosophy of OpenStack Swift and how EC will fit in.

 Erasure codes will enable a cluster to reduce the overall storage footprint while maintaining a high degree of durability.
 This is a huge benefit for some use cases for Swift.
 But that’s not the whole story!
 Why didn’t Swift start with EC in the first place?

 Saving space seems to be a no brainer.
 Store more with less?
 Of course!
 But, alas, there is a cost with saving space as well, we live in a world of tradeoffs.

 The CAP Theorem says that when designing a distributed system, there isConsistency, Availability and Partition Tolerance, pick any two.
 Consistency means that all parts of the system see the same data at the same time.
 Availability is a guarantee that every request receives a response about whether it was successful or has failed.
 And partition tolerance means the system continues to operate despite arbitrary message loss or failure of part of the system.

 Swift chooses Availability and Partition Tolerance over Consistency.

 What this means is that when there is a partition (like servers not being able to talk to each other), Swift is tolerant of this partition and will still service the request.
 Because Swift replicates data across failure domains, any segment of the cluster will be able to serve the object and the system remains highly available.